-5.1.6 Generator replacement system
+5.1.5 Generator replacement system

-The optional generator replacement system gives your boat 110 V / 230 V power when no access to shore power.
+The optional generator replacement system gives you extended use of 110 V or 230 V power to run the electrical appliances and equipment on your boat when you have no access to shore power.

 The generator replacement system is located in the aft technical compartment.
 The system consists of a high-capacity 500 Ah battery pack (can be expanded to 1000 Ah) and a charger / inverter unit.
-Depending on your options, the optional solar panel and shore power can be used to charge the battery pack of the system.
+Depending on your choice of equipment, the optional shore power can be used to charge the battery pack of the system.